Székely Káposzta / Pork Paprikás with Sauerkraut

 - Soon after the paprika, add in the peeled minced tomato 🍅 and stir to incorporate.

-- Add 5 cups of water, bay leaves, 1 Tbsp. salt, stir, prop lid with a wooden spoon and let it simmer on low for another 30 minutes stirring occasionally.
+- Add 3 cups of water (if needed, sometimes so much liquid releases from meat and onions that it isnt necessary) bay leaves, 1 Tbsp. salt, stir, prop lid with a wooden spoon and let it simmer on low for another 30 minutes stirring occasionally.

 - Empty 4 bottles of sauerkraut into strainer and rinse thoroughly with cold water.
 Squeeze as much water out of the sauerkraut or dish will be quite sour from the kraut.